-On the other hand, the Modules for Experiments in Stellar Astrophysics code (\mesa; \citet{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P,2019ApJS..243...10P,2023ApJS..265...15J}) is open-source and is widely utilised for stellar evolution simulations and simple planet models.
-However, its application to giant planets requires certain modifications to enhance its capability and relevance.
+On the other hand, the Modules for Experiments in Stellar Astrophysics code (\mesa; \citet{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P,2019ApJS..243...10P,2023ApJS..265...15J}) is open-source and is widely utilized for stellar evolution simulations and simple planet models.
+However, enhancing its capability and relevant for giant planet modeling requires certain modifications.
 This paper presents several significant modifications to the \mesa code (version 24.03.1).
 This allows the community to model the evolution of giant planets, accounting for the relevant physical processes and parameters.
-Our modifications include an equation of state (EoS) tailored for planetary materials, modifications of the radiative opacity, an improved treatment of convective mixing processes, and several methods of modelling helium rain or sedimentation of chemical species in general.
-By implementing these changes, we aim to produce more reliable models of giant planet evolution, thereby providing valuable insights into their formation and long-term behaviour.
+Our modifications include an equation of state (EoS) tailored for planetary materials, modifications of the radiative opacity, an improved treatment of convective mixing processes, and several methods of modeling helium rain or sedimentation of chemical species in general.
+By implementing these changes, we aim to produce more reliable models of giant planet evolution, thereby providing valuable insights into their formation and interior.

-This paper does not aim at presenting new results; instead, it provides the technical details of the modifications made to the \mesa code that make it a state-of-the-art planetary evolution model.
+This paper does not aim at presenting new results; instead, it provides the technical details of the modifications to the \mesa code that make it a state-of-the-art planetary evolution model.
 The goal of this paper is to make this model accessible to the community, facilitating further research into the evolution and interiors of giant planets.

-Our paper is organised as follows.
+Our paper is organized as follows.
 In Section \ref{sec:mesa_eos} we present the modifications to the EoS, while in Section \ref{sec:mesa_opacity} the opacity treatment.
 Sections \ref{sec:mixing} and \ref{sec:helium} describe the treatments of convective mixing and helium rain, respectively.
 A short summary is presented in Section \ref{sec:conclusions}.
-The code is open source and is publicly available as a GitHub repository at \url{https://github.com/uzhplanets/mespa}.
+The code is open source and is publicly available as a GitHub repository\footnote{ \url{https://github.com/uzhplanets/mespa}}.